deephaven/vscode-deephaven/README.md

 ## Workspace Setup
 It is recommended to configure a virtual python environment within your `VS Code` workspace.
 See https://code.visualstudio.com/docs/python/python-tutorial#_create-a-virtual-environment for a general overview.
 To get features like intellisense, you can install `deephaven` pip packages in the `venv`.

-For example here's a minimal `requirements.text` file that will enable intellisense for common DH packages:
+For example here's a minimal `requirements.txt` file that enables intellisense for common Deephaven packages:
 ```text
 deephaven-core
 deephaven-plugin-plotly-express